rotationalio/rotational.io/content/en/privacy.md

 ## How We Use Collected Information

-Rotational Labs, LLC may collect and use Users' personal information for the following purposes:
+Rotational Labs, Inc. may collect and use Users' personal information for the following purposes:

 - To improve customer service.
 Information you provide helps us respond to your customer service requests and support User needs more effectively.
 - To personalize user experience.
 We may use information in the aggregate to understand how our Users as a group use the services and resources provided on our Site.